Ced30/GGL-Documentation/API/GGL_factory/Return_GGL_parent.md

 | Returns:  | the GGL_parent that's been created |
 |--         |                             --|

-Use this function to create and return a parent_GGL object, you can pass an optional 9th argument that will be stored inside "value"
+Use this function to create and return a parent_GGL object, you can pass an optional 9th argument that will be stored inside "value".

+Note that you shouldn't use it to return a parent_GGL_menu or a popup_window.

 # [Back](https://github.com/Ced30/GML-GUI-Library-GGL-Documentation/blob/main/API/Factory%20Functions.md)